 A dispensary is a type of small business or franchise that offers cannabis for medical use.
 It’s essential to keep up with new legislation and the latest trends in this market since it will affect how you operate your dispensary in the future.

-In 2016, Connecticut legalized marijuana for medical purposes but only if certain conditions are met, such as age restrictions and possession limits.
-Those restrictions are still in place, and it’s important to keep up with the latest legislation regarding cannabis for medical purposes, such as licensing.
+In 2016, Connecticut legalized marijuana for medical purposes, but only if certain conditions were met, such as age restrictions and possession limits.
+Those restrictions are still in place, and keeping up with the latest legislation regarding cannabis for medical purposes, such as licensing, is important.

-The state has made some changes that will affect dispensary owners going forward.
+The state has made some changes that will impact dispensary owners in the future.
 Hence, it would help if you stay informed by attending conferences or viewing blogs like this for information on what is required of dispensary owners today.

 4 Steps to Opening a Cannabis Dispensary in CT

-The dispensary licensing process in Connecticut is particular, and a little different than in other states.
-The state requires dispensary owners to apply for a permit, complete the dispensary application process, pass dispensary inspections, and a final dispensary inspection.
-All of these items are required for dispensary owners to open up shop in CT.
+The dispensary licensing process in Connecticut is particular and a little different from other states.
+The state requires dispensary owners to apply for a permit, complete the dispensary application process, pass dispensary inspections, POS systems, and a business plan, and do a final dispensary inspection.
+These items are required for dispensary owners to open up shop in CT.

 1. Dispensary Prerequisites

 Before applying for a dispensary permit, the dispensary owner will need an active pharmacist license issued by the Department of Consumer Protection.
-Additionally, the owner will need to have a position with a Connecticut licensed medical marijuana dispensary facility.
+Additionally, the owner will need a position with a Connecticut-licensed medical marijuana dispensary facility to sell recreational cannabis.

 2. Dispensary Permits

-Dispensary owners must submit an application to the Department of Consumer Protection.
-The dispensary owner needs to include several things: a cover letter and dispensary permit application, dispensary site plan if available, and dispensary owner/manager information.
+Dispensary owners must apply to the Department of Consumer Protection.
+The dispensary owner needs to include a cover letter, dispensary permit application, dispensary site plan, and dispensary owner/manager information for cannabis retail establishments.

 3. Dispensary Application

-The application process requires owners to submit dispensary articles of incorporation, dispensary bylaws, and dispensary board member names.
-Also, in CT, cannabis dispensary applications need standard government documents including personal information, state and local licenses, employment and facility information, ID, and records of any past criminal actions.
+The application process requires owners to submit dispensary articles of incorporation, bylaws, and dispensary board member names.
+Also, in CT, cannabis dispensary applications require standard government documents, including personal information, state and local licenses, employment and facility information, ID, and records of any past criminal actions to sell cannabis products.